arVahedi/Gl4dius/README.md

 - Bypass **HSTS** protection
 - Cover your track from discovery methods automatically. (**Be Careful** : No guarantee that you will be invisible completely.
 A hacker who understand MITM attacks deeply, can hunt you yet.
-But it will be very difficult for normal people or script kiddies to tracking you.)
+But it will be very difficult for normal people or script kiddies to track you.)

 **Note :** If you are a script kiddie please don't try to use this tool.
 Anyway it will not work for you.
 (I guarantee that!)